-What was once the Dayton area’s most popular food truck has risen from the dead, at least for the time being, and it has two big events planned for this weekend.
+What was once the Dayton area’s most popular food truck has risen from the dead, at least for the time being.

 Zombie Dogz — which operates a bricks-and-mortar restaurant on Brown Street adjacent to the University of Dayton — got its start as a food truck, developing a large and loyal Zombie following around town before announcing last fall they were retiring the truck due to mechanical issues.

 But it turns out the food truck is Not Dead Yet.